Truinto/DarkCodex/CodexLib/README.md

 * Method signatures should not changed during versions.
 If there is a major change, you will need to recompile your project.
 * I will usually keep original method signatures for a while and mark them as obsolete.
 Check your compiler warnings.
 * PS: I plan to rework or remove the ToRef methods.
-* If you want to use CodexLib without potential update issues, you can merge your project with ILMerge or ILRepack.
-This will isolate your instance of CodexLib.
-But beware that this changes the deserialization $type and could be relevant to some component's save data.
-It also blocks any cross mod compatability.
+* I recommend to NOT use ILMerge or ILRepack on CodexLib.
+If you merge the assemblies, it will isolate your instance of CodexLib.
+This will prevent potential update issues, but also cause unexpected behaviour.
+It blocks all cross mod compatability, may cause issues with deserialization in save data, and some components might not work.
+Specifically these that require Harmony patches to work.
+You must not use MasterPatch.Run() when merging assemblies.
+Otherwise you will call the patches in your instance and cause bugs with other mods using CodexLib.